tapis-project/uh-hpc-in-the-cloud/block1/intro-to-docker.md

 ```
 docker run -it ubuntu bash
 ```

+NOTE: You will need to type the `exit` command to continue from here.

 #### Running a Container in Daemon mode ####
 We can also run a container in the background.
 We do so using the `-d` flag: